mircealungu/reconstruction/2_Abstraction.md

 Metrics can express these *"properties"*.

+A few metrics can be computed directly on a given module:
+- number of contained files
+- number of commits that involve

-### Product metrics that can be aggregated from files to higher level abstractions
+### Metrics that can also be aggregated from lower-level components to modules

-Almost anything.
+Almost all lower-level metrics can be aggregated.

 The only choice is: how do you aggregate?
 Do you sum?
 Do you average?
-It depends on the question you are asking.
+It depends on the question that one is asking.

 For **Files/Methods**

 - **Cyclomatic Complexity** ([wiki](https://en.wikipedia.org/wiki/Cyclomatic_complexity))
 	- number of linearly independent code paths through source code (functions of the number of branches)
 	- often used in quality: too much complexity is a bad thing